The Clergy: The group that lived the most comfortable life during the Middle Ages was the clergy. How comfortable was it? Let's find out.

 Vow of obedience.
 This meant he had to promise to obey the church and the rules of the monastery.

-Monasteries and Convents: Although monks and nuns lived away from village life, they did interact with other people.
-Monasteries and Convents served as hospitals for the sick, guesthouses for weary travelers, distribution centers for the needy, and storage facilities for food.
+Although monks and nuns lived away from village life, they did interact with other people.
+Monasteries and convents served as hospitals for the sick, guesthouses for weary travelers, distribution centers for the needy, and storage facilities for food.

 Just as cathedrals were large churches, abbeys were large monasteries or convents.